 - Shadow Flygon with Mud Shot and Earth Power

-Note: Shadow Swampert and Shadow Tyranitar outperform every other Pokémon in the best counters list except Mega Blastoise.
+Note: Shadow Swampert and Shadow Tyranitar outperform every non-Mega Pokémon in the best counters list.
 Shadow Gyarados, Shadow Omastar, Shadow Aerodactyl, and Shadow Blastoise also perform on par with the other best counters.
-If you are able to safely coordinate the use of Mega Blastoise, Water type counters will perform even better.

-How many players does it take to beat Entei?
+How many players does it take to beat Entei in Pokémon Go?

-While it is technicallt possible for two level 40 Trainers with the best counters and favorable Weather conditions to beat Entei, if you're lower level, lacking the best counters, or cannot coordinate with other players, you may need four or five.
+While it is technically possible for two level 40 Trainers under the best conditions to beat Entei, if you're lower level, lacking the best counters, or cannot coordinate with other players, you may need four or five.

 Weather conditions that can impact this Raid include: